Marconiusiii/BallsToTheWheel/README.md

 #### Straight Up

 'n': Typing 'n' and hitting Enter from he Place Your Bets prompt will open the Straight Up betting prompt.
 Enter any number between 1-36 to bet directly on it.
+Hitting Enter at this prompt wihtout entering anything will exit this mode and return you to the main game screen.

 #### Splits